paramecio/parameciofm/README.md

 When Paramecio finish the installing, you can create your first paramecio site with `paramecio` command.

+> If you install passlib and bcrypt python modules, your paramecio install will use bcrypt algorithm for crypt system passwords.
+If not, use default system implementation hash algorithm (normally the more strong algorithm available).

 ### Tipical errors

 If you get am error in your installation of any dependencies how MarkupSafe or SqlAlchemy, please install gcc or install manually mako and sqlalchemy with your package manager.
 For example for debian and ubuntu: